o19s/splainer-search/README.md

 npm run-script build
 ```

-We use NP to publish splainer-search to npmjs.org:
+We use NP to publish splainer-search to npmjs.org.
+You need to update the
+`CHANGELOG.md` with your new version, but you don't need to touch `package.json`,
+the `np` script bumps that file!

 ```
 npm install --global np